NeutralKaon/VarianTools/README.md

 This repo will be broadly formed into reconstruction and sequence-design tools.
 Proper documentation will follow.

-If you've used any of these in your research, please cite a relevant paper (or just let me know).
+If you've used any of these in your research, please cite a relevant paper from my [Google Scholar Page](https://scholar.google.co.uk/citations?user=LhYjunkAAAAJ&hl=en) (or just let me know).

-Jack J. Miller, University of Oxford 2012-17 (Google Scholar page: https://scholar.google.co.uk/citations?user=LhYjunkAAAAJ&hl=en).
+Jack J. Miller, University of Oxford 2012-17.